 Once everyone is “warmed up” we move the party downstairs into the Powderkeg venue at the Powderhorn from approx 8.00pm with our local DJ.
 Entry is free to all competitors and supporters & if last year is anything to go by well…. you just Goat to be there!

 If weather conditions dictate the event cannot be run on Saturday 2nd December 2017, Sunday 3rd December 2017 will be the reserve day with the earlier time of 8:30am.
 Should the event organisers decide it is unsafe to stage the event on the prescribed course on Sunday, an alternative event course starting in Ohakune and ending in Turoa, will be used.
+An alternate course has only been used once in the events 14 year history.

 If the event is staged on the reserve day an earlier prize giving will be advised.
 In the event of the event not being staged on the prescribed course – NO transfers or refunds will be made.